dimitris1pana/nlp_lab_unipi/README.md

 # 🧠 Natural Language Processing (NLP) -  Course Repository

  Official GitHub repository for the **Introduction to Natural Language Processing** course taught during the Spring Semester at the **Department Of Informatics - University of Piraeus,Greece**.
-This course offers a **hands-on and theoretical dive into modern NLP techniques, tools, and applications — from foundational linguistics to deep learning and large language models**.
+This course offers a hands-on and theoretical dive into modern NLP techniques, tools, and applications — **from foundational linguistics to deep learning and large language models**.

 ## 📚 Course Overview

 This course covers a broad spectrum of NLP, starting from classical formalisms (e.g., Chomsky grammars and parsing) to cutting-edge models like BERT, T5, and GPT.
-Throughout, we balance theoretical concepts with real-world implementation in python.
+Throughout, we balance theoretical concepts with python implementations.

 ---